Suffolk pubs at risk register

 It was built mid 19th century on an older core.

 Found closed and for sale when visited in July 2016; it was still in this state in May 2017.

 - Racehorse (previously Race Horse), Westhall

 A comfortable village pub with a large dining area.
-It's closed weekday lunchtimes from October to March.
+It's been closed since (we think) early-2017 and was seen to be for sale when visited in July of that year.

 - Sin, Ipswich